ashlirankin/VisualLinkListRepresentation/README.md

   }
 ```
 ## Finding the node at a specific index

+This method finds a node at a specific index of the linkedList

 ```swift
  public func theNode(atIndex index: Int) -> Node<T> {
     if index == 0 {